Why Is It So Difficult to Get Through to Teens?

 The thought patterns of adults and teens are basically different.
 This dilemma and the strategy to overcome it deserve the attention of teachers, mentors, parents and all adults who aim to affect teens positively.

-Examples of Differences in Adult and Teen Thinking
+Differences in Adult and Teen Thinking

 Here are some basic differences in the way adults and teens think:

 - Adults have much to say; teens want so much for adults to listen.

 - We want to preach; they want us to teach—by our example and our personal stories.

 - Adults constantly tell teens what not to do; teens constantly ask adults what to do.

 - We want teens to say now where they will be later; teens want to text later when they’re on their way.

 - Adults try to discover what’s wrong with teens; teens try to prove what’s not right with adults.